Oxford Canal: Revival

 1960s pleasure boating began to grow in popularity and replace the old trading boats, After a fact-finding cruise on the canal, Barbara Castle (Minister for Transport) rejected a proposal for closure.
-The canal was designated as a cruiseway under the Transport Act 1968, which defined at as being a waterway to be maintained for leisure use.
+The canal was designated as a cruiseway under the Transport Act 1968, which defined it as being a waterway to be maintained for leisure use.

 The canal is now thriving.
 In the summer it is one of the most crowded canals on the network.

 Oxford Canal Walk

 The towpath of the canal, with a 5+1/2 mi extension from Hawkesbury Junction to Coventry on the towpath of the Coventry Canal, forms the 82 mi Oxford Canal Walk.
 The 10 mi stretch from Oxford to Kirtlington, where the Oxfordshire Way meets the canal, is also part of European walking route E2.
 The Canal Walk is popular with geocachers with many Geocache sites located alongside the canal.

 In literature

 In Colin Dexter's crime novel The Wench Is Dead, Inspector Morse solves, from his hospital bed, the supposed Oxford Canal murder of Joanna Franks in 1859.